Our Verdict

 Stability

-This is one of the lowest scoring metrics for the Cairn, but it still provides surprisingly capable stability for such a thin and lightweight package.
-That said, this minimalist design's wide-open and free-feeling thong style comes at the small cost of reduced stability.
+This is where the Cairn scored a tad lower, but it still offers decent stability for such a lightweight sandal.
+That said, the wide-open feel of its thong design does slightly compromise stability.
 We more-or-less expected this from the zero-drop offerings in our review, not excluding the Cairn.
-However, not all is lost, thanks to Bedrock's thoughtful design cues.
-The custom fit and rigid sole provide stability in the shoe but not more than walking barefoot on flat hard surfaces.
+However, Bedrock's thoughtful design elements compensate.
+The custom fit and sturdy sole offer stability but no more than walking barefoot on solid surfaces.

 Adjustability

-The Cairn Adventure stands out and impresses as one of our review's most adjustable best men's sandals.
 Due to its unique strap design, our only qualm is the slight initial learning curve of dialing in the right fit.
 The heel strap is doubled-back and secures with Velcro, while the two straps running over the forefoot have independently adjustable securement straps.
 The inside of the foot features a hook and series of miniature webbing loops capable of varying the width or landing the toe strap in the most optimal position.
-Used more frequently is the buckle strap that runs on the outside of the foot, which tightens the adjoined pieces of webbing for a snug fit.
+The buckle strap that runs on the outside of the foot is used more frequently, which tightens the adjoined pieces of webbing for a snug fit.

 Versatility

-Beware, the thong-style toe strap on this sandal will prevent you from donning the ever-dubious socks and sandals look.
-But f you can't go without socks, there is an option to purchase a specialized split-toe sock designed just for this scenario.
-If this is a deal-breaker, we suggest you look at other models with wrap or overlap style strap systems that will accommodate you wearing your regular woolies.
-Overall, the Cairn is highly adaptable to various conditions and activities.
+However, the thong-style toe strap limits the socks-and-sandals look and is also not comfortable for everyone.
+If the ability to wear socks with your sandals is a must, Bedrock makes a specialized split-toe sock.
+If that setup isn't appealing to you, we suggest looking at other models with wrap or overlap style strap systems that will accommodate you wearing your regular woolies.
+Overall, the Caird is highly adaptable to various conditions and activities.

 Should You Buy the Bedrock Cairn Adventure?